Creative art photographer, celebrating female beauty since the early nineties.

 Issue 10 of Unattired Magazine featured Pé with this interview:

 Hi Pé, thank you for doing the interview.
-Could you give us a brief history about how you got into photography please.
+Could you give us a brief history about how you got into photography please?

 "It all started about 20 years ago.
 I’m a graphic advertising designer and have always drawn a lot.
 While customers and clients determined day in and day out what is beautiful and what something should look like, I needed to withdraw into my own little world from time to time.
 A creative outlet.
 At first mainly in drawings.